aws-samples/busy-engineers-document-bucket/instructions/docs/multi-kms-key.md

 If you just finished [Adding the Encryption SDK](./adding-the-encryption-sdk.md), you are all set.

-If you aren't sure, or want to catch up, jump into the `MULTI-KMS-KEY-START` directory for the language of your choice.
+If you aren't sure, or want to catch up, jump into the `multi-kms-key-start` directory for the language of your choice.

 === "Java"

     ```bash
-    cd ~/environment/workshop/exercises/java/MULTI-KMS-KEY-START
+    cd ~/environment/workshop/exercises/java/multi-kms-key-start
     ```

 === "Typescript Node.JS"

     ```bash
-    cd ~/environment/workshop/exercises/node-typescript/MULTI-KMS-KEY-START
+    cd ~/environment/workshop/exercises/node-typescript/multi-kms-key-start
     ```

 === "JavaScript Node.JS"

     ```bash
-    cd ~/environment/workshop/exercises/node-javascript/MULTI-KMS-KEY-START
+    cd ~/environment/workshop/exercises/node-javascript/multi-kms-key-start
     ```

 === "Python"

     ```bash
-    cd ~/environment/workshop/exercises/python/MULTI-KMS-KEY-START
+    cd ~/environment/workshop/exercises/python/multi-kms-key-start
     ```

 ### Step 1: Configure Walter